The Puppy Group

 Anyone is welcome to come along to watch a session before enrolling.

-Waggy Tails Dog Training Centre, Hambledon - Wednesdays from 1pm
+Waggy Tails Dog Training Centre, Hambledon - Mondays 10am or Wednesdays 6pm

 Our daytime class on a Wednesday has similar content to the Buriton course, but is run on a weekly drop-in format so there is no need to commit and pay for a number of weeks.
 All subjects are covered regualarly and each week's class is tailored for the needs of the puppies in attendance on that day.